PATamparong/PATamparong/README.md

-- 👋 Hi, I’m @PATamparong
+// Hello I'm Precious Angel👊🏼

 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning NestJs, tailwind and .Net
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on more projects
-- 📫 How to reach me ...
+- 📫 Here's how you can reach me
+--

 <!---
 PATamparong/PATamparong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.